Mobile-Former: Bridging MobileNet and Transformer: Related Work

 \section{Related Work}

-\textbf{Light-weight Convolutional Neural Networks (CNNs):} MobileNets \cite{howard2017mobilenets, sandler2018mobilenetv2, Howard_2019_ICCV_mbnetv3} proposes an efficient way to model local filter processing by using depthwise and pointwise convolution in an inverted bottleneck structure. \cite{Zhang_2018_CVPR, ma_2018_ECCV} proposes ShuffleNet that uses group convolution and channel shuffle to simplify pointwise convolution.
-Furthermore, MicroNet \cite{li2021micronet} presents micro-factorized convolution that optimizes the combination of inverted bottleneck and group convolution and achieves solid performance at extremely low FLOPs.
+\textbf{Light-weight convolutional neural networks (CNNs):} MobileNets \cite{howard2017mobilenets, sandler2018mobilenetv2, Howard_2019_ICCV_mbnetv3} efficiently encode local features by stacking depthwise and pointwise convolutions.
+ShuffleNet \cite{Zhang_2018_CVPR, ma_2018_ECCV} uses group convolution and channel shuffle to simplify pointwise convolution.
+MicroNet \cite{li2021micronet} presents micro-factorized convolution to handle extremely low FLOPs by lowering node connectivity to enlarge network width.
 Dynamic operators \cite{Hu_2018_CVPR, Yang2019CondConvCP, Chen2019DynamicCA, Chen2020DynamicReLU} have been studied to boost performance for MobileNet with negligible computational cost.
-Other efficient operators include butterfly transform \cite{vahid_2020_CVPR}, cheap linear transformations in GhostNet \cite{Han_2020_CVPR_ghostnet}, and using cheap additions to trade massive multiplications in AdderNet \cite{Chen_2020_CVPR_addernet}.
-In addition, different architectures and compound scaling method have been studied.
-MixConv \cite{Tan-bmvc2019-mixconv} explores mixing up multiple kernel sizes, and Sandglass \cite{Daquan_2020_ECCV_RethinkingBS} flips the structure of inverted residual block.
+Other efficient operators include butterfly transform \cite{vahid_2020_CVPR}, cheap linear transformations in GhostNet \cite{Han_2020_CVPR_ghostnet}, and using additions to trade multiplications in AdderNet \cite{Chen_2020_CVPR_addernet}.
+In addition, MixConv \cite{Tan-bmvc2019-mixconv} explores mixing up multiple kernel sizes, and Sandglass \cite{Daquan_2020_ECCV_RethinkingBS} flips the structure of inverted residual block.
 EfficientNet \cite{tan-ICML19-efficientnet, Tan_2020_CVPR} and TinyNet \cite{NEURIPS2020_e069ea4c} study the compound scaling of depth, width and resolution.